CompressionRatings.Com runs a series of tests that measure the effectiveness of software (called compressor or archiver) to losslessly compress data.

 To make ratings easily readable, a common compressor software either Info-ZIP 2.3, 7-Zip 4.20 or PPMd Jr1 compressor, which ever performs the best (for the particular test), is assigned a rating number which is power of 10.

-The compression ratio (and the size) is composed of the sum of decoder program size and the program output.
-The size and ratio columns in the test results reflect this sum.
-An exception is made for the program pages, for the "qualification ratings" section, where ratings and ratio are calculated without the decoder program size (for programs that do not use SFX).
+The compression ratio (and the size) is composed of the sum of (compressed) decompression program size and the program output.
+The size column in the test results reflect this sum.
+An exception is made for the program pages, for the "qualification ratings" section, where ratings and ratio are calculated without the decoder program size.

-The results are presented in detail in the 'Detailed' tables.
-'Brief' tables are displaying a filtered version of the results with only the best configuration(s) for each compressor, ratio and memory columns discarded.
+The results are presented in detail in the 'Technical' lists.
+The simple 'list' pages display a filtered version of the results with only the best configuration(s) for each compressor and omit most of the technical information.

 It is impossible to represent all compressible data in a test of finite size.
 To produce results that are meaningful, the data must mainly reflect the practical considerations from end-user file compression point of view.

-Unfortunately no research data is available on what kind of files average end-users really compress.
+No research data is available on what kind of files average end-users compress the most.
 Even if there was, we should use rational guidelines for selecting a range of different kinds of data and more specifically data, which can show various strenghts and weaknesses of different algorithms to minimize possible bias.
 The emphasis must be on the real existing formats and encodings used in common file types.
 Therefore the corpus used by CompressionRatings.Com attempts to make use of various data types and formats commonly used in the internet and the general software domain.
 Often common formats may itself have a compression in place, this is why other types of data are used which contain more raw data.
 These types may be older formats.

 The main corpus contains (roughly) 5 kinds of data.
 These are software, text, audio, image and a mixture of these (game data).
 Two of these (software and mixture data) can easily be argued to be important.
 These types of data make up the most of compressed data downloaded through internet by end-users (such as Open Office installation package and large software patches).
 Large amounts of losslessly compressed audio, image and text data are uncommon and virtually non-existent in the practical end-user point of view (a case for lossless audio compression can be made).
 However these types of data make up an important areas in lossless compression research and are therefore sampled in the corpus.